lookang/TagUI/acpaddQuizfromDraft/readme.md

-# ReadMe for Automating Module Management in VLE
+# ReadMe for Automating Module Management in VLE especially to add A Quiz of 5 MCQ and 2 short answers using Authoring Co-Pliot

 This script automates interaction with the **Virtual Learning Environment (VLE)** at `https://vle.learning.moe.edu.sg/`.
 The automation involves logging in, navigating to specific modules, extracting information, and processing modules efficiently.